-Nobel Prize winner and current President of the Royal Society, Sir Venki Ramakrishnan, gave the Key Note Opening Address at the 61st LIYSF 2019.
-He is also group leader at the Medical Research Council (MRC) Laboratory of Molecular Biology (LMB) at the Cambridge Biomedical Campus.
+Nobel Prize winner and former President of the Royal Society, Sir Venkataraman “Venki” Ramakrishnan, gave the Key Note Opening Address at the 61st LIYSF 2019.
+He is an Indian-born British-American structural biologist well known for his research as the group leader at the Medical Research Council, Laboratory of Molecular Biology on the Cambridge Biomedical Campus, UK.

 Prof. Venki was born in 1952 in the Indian town of Chidambaram in Tamil Nadu.
 He earned his B.Sc. in Physics in 1971 from Maharaja Sivajirao University in Baroda, Gujarat and later migrated to the US to continue his studies, subsequently earning in PhD in Physics from Ohio University.
 Later, he worked as a graduate student at the University of California, San Diego, from 1976 to 1978.
 As a postdoctoral fellow at Yale University, he worked on a neutron-scattering map of the small ribosomal subunit of E Coli.

 Prof. Venki continued to work on ribosomes from 1983 to 1995 as a staff scientist at Brookhaven National Laboratory.
 In 1995, he moved to the University of Utah as a Professor of Biochemistry, and in 1999, he moved to his current position at the Medical Research Council Laboratory of Molecular Biology in Cambridge, England, where he had also been a sabbatical visitor during 1991-1992 on a Guggenheim Fellowship.